-In this article, we cover the signs of heat exhaustion in dogs, how to cool them down and how to keep them cool at home.
+In this article, we cover the signs of heat exhaustion, how to cool your pets down and how to keep them cool at home.

 Signs Of Heat Exhaustion in Dogs